 just last week or last month may no longer be reliable.

-against hang conditions.
-This property is set in the Camera tab of Advanced Settings. and uses a default value of 15 seconds.
+timeout mechanism.
+This timeout value is set in the Camera tab of Advanced Settings. and uses a default value of 15 seconds.
 This means that PHD2 will wait up to 15 seconds after the completion of the exposure to receive the image from the camera.
 This is a very generous amount of time and should work well for most cameras.

-However, some cameras are known to create problems by making large bandwith or power demands on the USB subsystem.
+However, some cameras are known to create problems by making large bandwidth or power demands on the USB subsystem.

 If you are getting timeouts of this sort and are convinced the